Home ADHD Struggles Procrastination The Art of Doing Everything but the Thing

 What Is ADHD Procrastination?

 Procrastination with ADHD isn’t just putting things off — it’s the feeling of hitting an invisible wall every time you try to begin.
 Even tasks you want to do can feel unreachable.
 Your brain circles them, avoids them, forgets them, or overthinks them into oblivion.
+It’s not about priorities.
+It’s about mental friction.
+Executive dysfunction, emotional resistance, and unclear reward signals all add up to make starting feel physically impossible — until a deadline shows up and panic takes the wheel.

 Real-Life Impact of Procrastination: